yjhmelody/mini-os/README.md

 the threads simply try to lock it again and again in a tight loop and thus burn CPU time until the mutex is free again.

+## The Serial Port

+The naive way of doing an integration test would be to add some assertions in the code, launch QEMU, and manually check if a panic occured or not.
+This is very cumbersome and not practical if we have hundreds of integration tests.
+So we want an automated solution that runs all tests and fails if not all of them pass.

+Such an automated test framework needs to know whether a test succeeded or failed.
+It can't look at the screen output of QEMU, so we need a different way of retrieving the test results on the host system.
+A simple way to achieve this is by using the serial port, an old interface standard which is no longer found in modern computers.
+It is easy to program and QEMU can redirect the bytes sent over serial to the host's standard output or a file.

+The chips implementing a serial interface are called UARTs.
+There are lots of UART models on x86, but fortunately the only differences between them are some advanced features we don't need.
+The common UARTs today are all compatible to the 16550 UART, so we will use that model for our testing framework.

+## Port I/O

+There are two different approaches for communicating between the CPU and peripheral hardware on x86, memory-mapped I/O and port-mapped I/O. We already used memory-mapped I/O for accessing the VGA text buffer through the memory address 0xb8000.
+This address is not mapped to RAM, but to some memory on the GPU.

+In contrast, port-mapped I/O uses a separate I/O bus for communication.
+Each connected peripheral has one or more port numbers.
+To communicate with such an I/O port there are special CPU instructions called in and out, which take a port number and a data byte (there are also variations of these commands that allow sending an u16 or u32).

+The UART uses port-mapped I/O. Fortunately there are already several crates that provide abstractions for I/O ports and even UARTs, so we don't need to invoke the in and out assembly instructions manually.